Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: The Mathematics of S4BDC Angle-Based Models

-For given parameters $m_1$ and $m_2$, all the possible concave type configurations are described by the combined solutions of both versions of Eqs. (\ref{eq:deltoid_prob}), that is when $\mu_2=m_1$ and $\mu_2=m_2$.
+For given parameters $m_1$ and $m_2$, all the possible concave type configurations are described by the combined solutions of both versions of Equation~(\ref{eq:deltoid_prob}), that is when $\mu_2=m_1$ and $\mu_2=m_2$.
 Let $M_{m_1}$ and $M_{m_2}$ denote the functions $M_1(\mu_2=m_1)$ and $M_1(\mu_2=m_2)$, respectively.
-These functions are shown in Figs. \ref{fig:concave_m1} and \ref{fig:concave_m2} on the parameter plane $(m_1,m_2)$.
-Fig. \ref{fig:concave_m1}, where $m_1$ and $m_2$ are measured on the horizontal and vertical axes, respectively, is actually a repetition of Fig. \ref{fig:concave_mu} with different notations.
-There are two solutions of Eqs. (\ref{eq:deltoid_prob}) for masses below the curve $M_{m_{1}}$ in Fig. \ref{fig:concave_m1}, one solution on the curve $M_{m_{1}}$, and no (or zero) solution between the curve $M_{m_{1}}$ and the line $m_1+m_2=1$.
-Fig. \ref{fig:concave_m2}, similarly to Fig. \ref{fig:concave_m1}, where $m_1$ and $m_2$ are measured on the horizontal and vertical axes, respectively, is a mirrored version of Fig. \ref{fig:concave_mu} with respect to the diagonal $m_1=m_2$ with different notations.
-Thus the curve $M_{m_{2}}$ in Fig. \ref{fig:concave_m2} separates regions with no or two solutions (right or left from the curve $M_{m_{2}}$), while for mass values along the curve $M_{m_{2}}$ there is one solution.
-The number of solutions of Eqs. (\ref{eq:deltoid_prob}) is the sum of the solutions deduced from Figs. \ref{fig:concave_m1} and \ref{fig:concave_m2}, except for the cases when $m_1=m_2$.
+These functions are shown in Figures~\ref{fig:concave_m1} and \ref{fig:concave_m2} on the parameter plane $(m_1,m_2)$.
+Figure~\ref{fig:concave_m1}, where $m_1$ and $m_2$ are measured on the horizontal and vertical axes, respectively, is actually a repetition of Figure~\ref{fig:concave_mu} with different notations.
+There are two solutions of Equation~(\ref{eq:deltoid_prob}) for masses below the curve $M_{m_{1}}$ in Figure~\ref{fig:concave_m1}, one solution on the curve $M_{m_{1}}$, and no (or zero) solution between the curve $M_{m_{1}}$ and the line $m_1+m_2=1$.
+Figure~\ref{fig:concave_m2}, similarly to Figure~\ref{fig:concave_m1}, where $m_1$ and $m_2$ are measured on the horizontal and vertical axes, respectively, is a mirrored version of Figure~\ref{fig:concave_mu} with respect to the diagonal $m_1=m_2$ with different notations.
+Thus, the curve $M_{m_{2}}$ in Figure~\ref{fig:concave_m2} separates regions with no or two solutions (right or left from the curve $M_{m_{2}}$), while for mass values along the curve $M_{m_{2}}$ there is one solution.
+The number of solutions of Equation~(\ref{eq:deltoid_prob}) is the sum of the solutions deduced from Figures~\ref{fig:concave_m1} and \ref{fig:concave_m2}, except for the cases when $m_1=m_2$.
 Switching equal masses on the axis of symmetry does not lead to a new (affine class) solution, so summation, in this case, is omitted.